powerflo-data/Final-Project-Ironhack/README.md

 ### Assigning the main-genre:
-(ranking the most likely main-genre by counting full string matches comparing the genre of each song with the dictionary mentioned above)
 ![alt_text](https://github.com/powerflo-data/Final-Project-Ironhack/blob/main/main_genre_assignment.JPG) <br>
 Note: This approach is heavily impacting the nature of the data and is adding a bias to it.  <br>

-Due to the logic of the assigning alrotihm, there was no song left having "Rock ‚n‘ Roll" or "Disco" assigned to it.
+Due to the logic of the assigning alrotihm*, there was no song left having "Rock ‚n‘ Roll" or "Disco" assigned to it.
 They either got "Rock" or "Pop"/"Hip-Hop" as genre assigned to. <br>
 Therefore I continued with only 16 main-genres. <br>

+*(ranking the most likely main-genre by counting full string matches comparing the genre of each song with the dictionary mentioned above)

 Afterwards I dealt with typical cleaning processes like:
 - handling of NaN values